Tutorial on survival modeling with applications to omics data: Data categories

 \subsection{Time-to-event data}

-Time-to-event or survival data contain the event of interest (e.g., death is the event assumed in this section), together with the time from the beginning of a study period either to the occurrence of the event, end of the study, or patient loss to follow-up (i.e. right censoring; discussions of right, left and interval censoring can be found in \cite{Leung1997}). \hyperref[fig:omics]{Figure~\ref*{fig:omics}c} shows the survival or right-censored times since cancer diagnosis of patients.
+Time-to-event or survival data contain the event of interest (e.g., death is the event assumed in this section), together with the time from the beginning of a study period either to the occurrence of the event, end of the study, or patient loss to follow-up (i.e., right censoring; discussions of right, left and interval censoring can be found in \citealp{Leung1997}). \hyperref[fig:omics]{Figure~\ref*{fig:omics}c} shows the survival or right-censored times since cancer diagnosis of patients.
 The exact survival time of a patient may be not observed due to censoring.
 Therefore, a patient has two outcome indices: censoring indicator $\delta$ (also called status) and observed time $\tilde T=\min\{T^*, C\}$, where $T^*$ is the exact survival time and $C$ is the censoring time.
 Indicator $\delta$ can also be denoted as $\delta=\mathbbm 1 \{T^*\le C\}$, where $\mathbbm 1 \{\cdot\}$ is an indicator function.
-To characterize the survival time of a patient, we can use survival function

-which gives the probability of the patient's survival beyond time $t$.
+To characterize the survival time of a patient, we can use survival function $S(t) = \mathbbm{P}\{T^*>t\},$ which gives the probability of the patient's survival beyond time $t$.
 Another useful quantity is the hazard function

 which is the instantaneous probability of the patient's death at time $t$ conditional on the patient having survived up to that time point.